ozbe/xcallback/README.md

 ## Usage

-Run callback with `callback -h` or `callback --help` to view the latest available flags, arguments and commands
+Run callback with `callback -h` or `callback --help` to view the latest available flags, arguments, and commands.

 ```text
 callback 0.1.0